Quench and Culligan are united under one name. Learn more

 Unlike jugs and bottled water, water from point-of-use bottleless water coolers is not at risk of expiring.
 These coolers pull fresh water directly from your building’s existing waterline and pass it through several stages of filtration, including reverse osmosis, carbon filtration and in-tank UV sanitization, ensuring a continuous supply of clean and safe water.
 This advanced filtration system eliminates common concerns related to bottled water storage, such as plastic degradation and leaching.

-How long does water last?
+How long does bottled water last?

 To maximize the shelf life of your water, store it in a cool environment.
 The temperature should range from 50 to 70 degrees Fahrenheit.
 When storing water long-term, it’s also important to keep it out of direct sunlight and away from harmful chemicals.
-For example, you shouldn’t store water in the same place you store fertilizer, motor oil, or copier toner.
+For example, you shouldn’t store water in the same place you store fertilizer, motor oil or copier toner.

 Water storage risks and safety